zer0cache/matic-docs/docs/develop/wallets/walletconnect.md

 :::info

-The private key will remain in user’s wallet and the app does not access it in any way!
+The private key will remain in the user’s wallet and the **app does not access it in any way**.

 :::

-Like discussed above, we have two types of functions in Ethereum, depending upon the interaction with the blockchain.
+We have two types of functions in Ethereum, depending upon the interaction with the blockchain.
 We `call()` when we read data and `send()` when we write data.

 ### Calling `call()` Functions

-Reading data doesn’t require a signature, therefore the process is the same as discussed above:
+Reading data doesn’t require a signature, therefore the code should be like this:

 ```js
 this.myContractInstance.methods